polytechnology/exploring-computer-science/course-docs/course-syllabus-virtual-program.md

 - If an assignment is worth 10 points, and the student turns in the assignment on time, they could earn from 0-10 points
 - If the assignment is turned in after the due date, but within the 1 week grace period, they could earn 0-7 points
 - If the assignment is turned in after the 1 week grace period, the assignment will be given a score of 0

+#### Class Participation

+Students are to complete the class participation assignment during our live session.
+This ensures that the student is present during our time together.
+There is NO grace period on class participation.

 #### Test, Quizzes, and Finals